littleidiot40/stac-federated-search/README.md

 | --------- | --------------- | --------------- |
 | `/collections` | Collection Collection | Collection Search endpoint.
 When invoked without any query parameters, no filter is applied. |

-The response format is `application/json` and is an extension of the the /collections reponse defined bu [OGC API-Features](https://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
+The response format is `application/json` and is an extension of the the /collections reponse defined by [OGC API-Features](https://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
 See [OGC API-Records §6.3](http://docs.ogc.org/DRAFTS/20-004.html#_tldr_local_resources_catalogue) where the endpoint `/collections` is provided as typical example of a `local resources catalogue`.
 See also  §9 "Simple Query" of [OGC API - Common - Part 2: Geospatial Data](https://docs.ogc.org/DRAFTS/20-024.html#rc-simple-query-section) for